 - Volume Resize (for AWS hosts)

-Amazon EC2 provides additional storage which calls Amazon Elastic Block Storage (EBS).
-You can add additional EBS without stops of hosts.
+Amazon EC2 provides additional storage for instances which calls Amazon Elastic Block Storage (EBS).
+You can add additional EBS without stops of hosts using D2C interface.

-You can create a demo host for testing the platform.
-The configuration of demo hosts is t2.micro (1 GB, 1 x 2.4 GHz, 4GB SSD).
-Region: N. Virginia, The United States
+You can create demo hosts for testing the platform.
+The configuration of demo hosts is (2GB RAM, 1vCPU, 50GB SSD).
+N. Amsterdam, Netherlands

-Demo host creates for one hour and will be destroyed (with all services and containers) after this time expired.
-You can create another one after that.
+Demo host creates for three hours and will be destroyed (with all services and containers) after this time expired.
+You can create another ones after that.

-You can find a + Free demo host button on the creating service page.
+You can find a + Free demo host on the dashboard.

 Each host has logs (server logs).